fish-shell/fish-shell/CONTRIBUTING.md

 Fish source should limit the C++ features it uses to those available in C++11.
 It should not use exceptions.

+## Versioning

+The fish version is constructed by the *build_tools/git_version_gen.sh* script.
+For developers the version is the branch name plus the output of `git describe --always --dirty --tags`.
+Normally the main part of the version will be the closest annotate tag.
+Which itself is usually the most recent release number (e.g., `2.6.0`).
+It can be useful to create a lightweight tag to make it clear that a fish binary is based on a particular development branch.
+For example, `git tag 3.0alpha` to make it clear that fish was built from the 3.x major release development branch regardless of the branch name.

 ## Include What You Use

 You should not depend on symbols being visible to a `*.cpp` module from `#include` statements inside another header file.
 In other words if your module does `#include "common.h"` and that header does `#include "signal.h"` your module should not assume the sub-include is present.
 It should instead directly `#include "signal.h"` if it needs any symbol from that header.
 That makes the actual dependencies much clearer.
 It also makes it easy to modify the headers included by a specific header file without having to worry that will break any module (or header) that includes a particular header.